dontcry2013/blog/source/_posts/symbolic-link-not-allowed-or-link-target-not-accessible.md

 # Solution

-chmod o+x /root/
+`chmod o+x /root/`

 The fix is immediate - no need to restart apache.
+But it's not recommended, as you changed the integrity of root account privilege, the better to way is to work in `/var` or `/opt` instead of `/root`.

 # Reason